organizer-network/organizer.network/setup/setup.md

+# Server setup

 I've been running the public [organizer.network](https://organizer.network/) website on [pm2](http://pm2.keymetrics.io/) behind an [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
-Digital Ocean has [a tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04) that might be worth looking at.
+DigitalOcean has [a tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04) that might be worth looking at.

 I'll describe the specific setup process here as a reference.